Johnny is currently on faculty at

 Two contrasting scenes per student

-Three taping rounds per scene with personal tutorial time outside of class
+Three taping rounds per scene

 I got full rides to MFA Acting at Yale, NYU, and UCSD.
 I taught Acting I to undergrads in La Jolla.
 Coached privately for ten years.
 Have also taught at NYU, SUNY Binghamton, University of Minnesota, and Pace University.
 As an actor, I've been on Broadway, led films, and guest-starred or recurred on over 25 TV shows.
 My students have gotten into elite MFAs, booked series regulars.
 I’m passionate about helping actors build a career.
 It comes down to having the tools.